What is Customer Success?

 The field may have evolved to be what we know as “customer success” today during 2000s, but the concept arrived in 1960s with customer support through call centers and emails.

 And at the start of 2000s, the first CRM was invented and a new approach to customer success has developed.
-What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,… (CX) was more in spotlight, referring to offering better experiences to end-users of products.
+Customer Experience (CX) was more in spotlight, referring to offering better experiences to end-users of products.

 Improved CX proved to increase customers’ likelihood to stay with the business.
-This fact alone led What is SaaS?
-SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
-The model… and many subscription-based businesses to start Customer Success Departments to improve CX.
+This fact alone led SaaS and many subscription-based businesses to start Customer Success Departments to improve CX.

 Why is Customer Success important?

 The success of every SaaS business is assuredly related to its capability of retaining customers and creating recurring revenue.

 So, it is vital to have customers sticking around.
 That’s the whole reason customer success exists.

 There is no doubt that a customer who has achieved the goals they set out to achieve in the first place will keep using the said product.
 Another search for a new and a better alternative won’t be necessary, as the current product will deliver what they need.
 One could say that as long as a customer succeeds, they won’t churn.